maxxies/Bank-prototype/README.md

-# Bank-prototype
+# EBanking-prototype
-A mobile banking prototype that that gives users the chnce tpo create an account and do other things related to it.
+A mobile banking prototype that that gives users the chance to create an account and do other things related to e-banking.